Läther

 Läther (/lɛðɜr/, or "Leather") is the sixty-fifth official album by American musician Frank Zappa.
 It was released posthumously as a three-CD set on Rykodisc in 1996.
 The album's title is derived from bits of comic dialog that link the songs.
 Zappa also explained that the name is a joke, based on "common bastardized pronunciation of Germanic syllables by the Swiss."

 Läther integrates many aspects of Zappa's musical oeuvre — heavy rock, orchestral works, and complex jazz flavored instrumentals, along with Zappa's distinctive electric guitar solos and satirical lyrics, all edited together in a seemingly random way.

-Zappa said in 1978 that he originally configured the music on Läther as four individual albums.
+Zappa said in 1978 that he originally configured the music on Läther as four individual albums, and that he completed these four albums in March 1977.
+Writing in the liner notes upon the album's release in 1996, Frank's wife Gail Zappa claimed a different story.

 The Läther album was intended for release as a four-LP box set on Halloween, October 31, 1977.
 However, this release was cancelled.
-Prior to 1996 unauthorized bootleg recordings of this material were widely distributed.
+Prior to the official 1996 release, unauthorized bootleg recordings of this material were widely distributed.

+A 1996 Goldmine magazine review compared Läther in importance to The Beach Boys' unfinished album Smile, describing it as "the Smile of the Freak Out! set: the great lost Uncle Frank album" and a "sprawling, flawed masterpiece".

 Background

 Zappa's relationship with manager Herb Cohen ended in May 1976.
 Zappa and Cohen were the co-owners of the DiscReet record label, which was distributed by Warner Bros.
 Records.
-After Cohen cashed one of Zappa's royalty checks from Warner and kept the money for himself, Zappa sued Cohen.
+After Cohen cashed one of Zappa's royalty checks from Warner and kept the money for himself, Zappa sued him.
 Zappa was also upset with Cohen for signing acts he did not approve.

 Cohen filed a lawsuit against Zappa in return, which froze money which the pair were expecting to receive from an out-of-court settlement with MGM/Verve over the rights to Zappa's early Mothers of Invention recordings.
 The MGM settlement was eventually finalized in mid 1977 after two years of negotiations.
 Zappa re-negotiated with Warner and had his contract re-assigned in October 1976.
 He delivered the album Zoot Allures directly to Warner that month, while bypassing DiscReet.
 Zappa had intended this as a double LP, but he was later forced to re-edit the release into a single LP at the insistence of Warner executives.
 Cohen countersued, claiming that the Warner release violated the terms of his DiscReet contract with Zappa.
-So the final four albums of Zappa's recording contract were then assigned back to DiscReet.
+So the final four albums of Zappa's recording contract were then assigned back to DiscReet, against Zappa's objection.